Tristan-5/collision_rom_demo/README.md

 This repository contains a Python implementation of a collision-statistical reduced-order model (CS ROM) for velocity fluctuation and diffusion-like variance growth.

 The model uses a binomial random-walk representation of molecular collision events, consistent with classical statistical mechanics of diffusion.
-Ensemble statistics are compared against analytical predictions derived from step variance:
+The variance computed by individual collision steps is derived analytically,

 $$
 \sigma^2 = 4 p (1-p) \Delta v^2
 $$

-and ensemble variance growth:
+and is used to parameterize a reduced-order stochastic model without empirical tuning.

+Ensemble simulations are compared directly against the analytical diffusion prediction,

 $$
 Var[v_N] = N \sigma^2
 $$
+and the expected Monte Carlo convergence behaviour (relative error $\sim M^{-1/2}$) is verified numerically.

 For background on the collision-statistical framework, see: